 2011-12: Wilson led the Plymouth Whalers in penalty minutes during the regular season and was the team's second-leading scorer in the OHL playoffs.
 He had 141 penalty minutes in just 49 games, finishing plus-17 with 9 goals and 18 assists.
 After finishing first in the West in the regular season, the Whalers advanced to the second round.
 In 13 playoff games Wilson scored 7 goals with 6 assists and was plus-ten with 39 penalty minutes.
 Wilson was ranked 15th amongst North American skaters in Central Scouting's final rankings prior to the 2012 NHL Draft.

 Wilson projects as a power forward with some potential for offensive contributions.
-At 6-4 and 200 pounds, Wilson already has good size, and he isn't afraid to make use of his size advantage.
+At 6'4 and 200 pounds, Wilson already has good size, and he isn't afraid to make use of his size advantage.
 And there is room for him to add some muscle to his frame.
 Wilson's skating is adequate, good enough for him to cause some havoc in the offensive zone.
-What remains to be seen is whether the big winger can develop his offensive skills – it will be the difference between Wilson being a top 6 forward or a 4th-line energy player.
+While his offensive skills were a big question mark moving forward from his draft date, Wilson put together a tremendous 2012-13 with Plymouth where he had over a point per game.
+As he continues to develop those assets his stock will only rise.